near/docs/docs/2.develop/contracts/crosscontract.md

 ## Snippet: Querying Information

-While making your contract it is very likely that you will want to query information from another deployed one.
-Bellow you can see a basic example in which we query the greeting message from our [Hello NEAR](../quickstart/hello-near.md) example.
+While making your contract, it is likely that you will want to query information from another contract.
+Below, you can see a basic example in which we query the greeting message from our [Hello NEAR](../quickstart/hello-near.md) example.

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">